meipenglim/control-repo/puppet/README.md

 ## Sandbox for Puppet Master Setup

+Make sure you are in the `puppet` directory of the repository.

+    cd puppet

 Start the VM.
 Make sure you are int the `puppet` folder where there is a `Vagrantfile`.
+This will take a while if you are running it for the first time.

     vagrant up

-When the machine is ready.
-Login to the machine.
+When the machine is ready, after it has finished booting up.
+Login / ssh to the machine.

     vagrant ssh

-Root
+Switch to root user.

     sudo su

-Run the following
+Install what we need: puppet server package, vim and git. `vim` can be replaced with an editor of your choice.

     rpm -Uvh https://yum.puppetlabs.com/puppet5/puppet5-release-el-7.noarch.rpm

-Install what we need: puppet server package, vim and git.

     yum install -y puppetserver vim git

-`vim` can be replaced with an editor of your choice.

-Check puppet server config
+Open the puppet the server configuration.

     vim /etc/sysconfig/puppetserver

 Replace the memory allocation value in `JAVA_ARGS` with what we will need for this exercise.

-Foor example:

-Original: `JAVA_ARGS="-Xms2g -Xmx2g -Djruby.logger.class=com.puppetlabs.jruby_utils.jruby.Slf4jLogger"`

-Modified: `JAVA_ARGS="-Xms512m -Xmx512m -Djruby.logger.class=com.puppetlabs.jruby_utils.jruby.Slf4jLogger"`

-Start puppet server
+Original `JAVA_ARGS` value

+    JAVA_ARGS="-Xms2g -Xmx2g -Djruby.logger.class=com.puppetlabs.jruby_utils.jruby.Slf4jLogger"

+Modified `JAVA_ARGS` value

+    JAVA_ARGS="-Xms512m -Xmx512m -Djruby.logger.class=com.puppetlabs.jruby_utils.jruby.Slf4jLogger"

-    # This might take around 1-2 minutes the first time you start it.
+Start puppet server.
+This might take around 1-2 minutes the first time you start it.

     systemctl start puppetserver
     systemctl enable puppetserver

-Configure
+Configure the puppet server host.
+Edit the `puppet.conf` file.

     vim /etc/puppetlabs/puppet/puppet.conf

 Add the following at the bottom of the conf file.
 We need to tell our agent which server to use.
-Point to itself.
+For this exercise, it should point to itself.

     [agent]
     server = master.puppet.vm

-Edit bash_profile
+Edit bash_profile to update the PATH value.

     vim .bash_profile

-Update the PATH value
+The new path value will look like the following.

     PATH=$PATH:/opt/puppetlabs/puppet/bin:$HOME/.local/bin:$HOME/bin

-After the changes.
+Load your bash profile the changes.

     source .bash_profile

-`gem` should be accessible now
+`gem` should be accessible by now.

     gem

-Install r10k.
-For demployment and integration with version control.
+Install `r10k`.
+This will be used for deployment and integration with our version control.

     gem install r10k

 ## Github public repo setup

+It's best practice to version control every change to puppet changes.
+This exercise is meant to demonstrate a common good practice in provisioning servers using Puppet.

 This is the basis of the r10k control repo that we will use here: https://github.com/puppetlabs/control-repo

+Create your own `contro-repo` in GitHub using its web interface.
+Add a `README.md` file.

-We will use `production` branch instead of `master` to avoid confusion with `puppet master`.
-Create a `sandbox` branch instead.
+We will use `production` branch instead of `master` to avoid confusion with puppet's `master`.

-Setup r10k
+Configure your `r10k`.
+Copy the file from [r10k/r10k.yaml](r10k/r10k.yaml) into the directory you have created.

     mkdir /etc/puppetlabs/r10k

-Copy the file from [r10k/r10k.yaml](r10k/r10k.yaml)
+Update the remote git repository to point to the git repository that you have created above e.g. you can try to edit the `README.md` file for now to test if it works with our setup.

-Deploy the changes from github
+Deploy the changes from GitHub.

     r10k deploy environment -p

-Check if the code is there
+Check if the code is there,.

     ls -al /etc/puppetlabs/code/environments/

-It's best practice to version control every change to puppet changes.

 Ensure that the README.md file is present.